Once you've created your project, you'll be presented with the following screen:

 It is highly recommended that you save frequently as Serial Loops is still in a beta state and may crash!

-A Note on Saving vs "Committing"
+A Note on Saving vs Building

 When you save an item, a file is created on disk that represents that item.
-However, the item is not actually committed into the archives until you build the project.
+However, the item is not actually built into the archives until you build the project.
 Because saving is much faster than building, we recommend that you save frequently and build only when you want to test your project.
-In case you close your project without having built all your files, Serial Loops will auto-detect the existence of saved but uncommitted files and alert you of this on project load, at which point you can build to commit those items into the archives.
+In case you close your project without having built all your files, Serial Loops will auto-detect the existence of saved but uncommitted files and alert you of this on project load, at which point you can build to insert those items into the archives.

 Building from Scratch